AustinNich/reading-notes/texteditors-terminals.md

 - Windows
   - If you are on Windows and intend to remotely log into another machine then you will need an [SSH client](https://www.ssh.com/academy/ssh/client).

+  ### Commands and Pathways

   Command| Name| Action
   -------|-----|-------
-  pwd| Print Working Directory| This command will show what directory you are currently in. ls| List| Displays everything that is in the current directory. ls /Users/yourname/applications*| List for applications file| Displays everything that is on desktop.
+  pwd| Print Working Directory| This command will show what directory you are currently in. ls| List| Displays everything that is in the current directory. ls /Users/yourname/applications| List for applications file| Displays everything that is in applications.
+  -ls| Long List| Displays a long list with more info from everythin in current directory. cd| Change Directory| Using this command with a pathway will change your current directory. mkdir| Make Directory| This will create a new director in the current directory. code .| Open Text Editor| This will open a external text editor if connected. rm -f| Remove File| Using this command with a pathway will remove a file.

 ----